MattSchaeffer/EventFiend/README.md

  EventClass.json Just a copy of the existing menu that I exported.
 Not needed or important.

- There are two files.
-One contains most of the code that does work and that you execute, and the design form that has most of  the GUI and form parts.
-These will likely be combined at some point, but not until the redesign and I  see how much I've been able to shrink the code.
-Despite being in early/mid development, it's safe to run and doesn't make changes or make any writes to the system beyond writing a save file when requested.

- Also, the EventViewerGUI files are the current (yet already I'm considering them old) version before I rewrite it.
-The future files that I should have in here within the week will be named EventFiend and they will be the newer rewritten code.
-And if you are interested in contributing, drop me a line

  What it does:
  Filters through the event viewer and takes a lot of the work out of finding what's important.
 It: